Ultimate Guide to Garden Fence Security

 Can you use Anti-Climb Paint on your Garden Fence?

-Yes, as long as the fence is yours and within your property boundaries, you are within your rights to paint anti-climb deterrents on your fence as long as you use it in conjunction with signs that clearly state the dangers of climbing.
+Yes, as long as the garden fence is yours and within your property boundaries, you are within your rights to paint anti-climb deterrents on your fence as long as you use it in conjunction with signs that clearly state the dangers of climbing.
 The Crime Prevention Website suggests that you don’t put it on fences or walls less than 2.4m in height to avoid innocent persons getting covered in the substance as it can damage clothing and furnishes.